Meet our team

 Katharina Marie Bach, MD student

 Kathi joined us in 2016 and took on the very challenging project of the influence of light on NETosis.
 She did not shy away from delving deep into the physics of light and was rewarded with some very interesting insights.
 She is currently wrapping up her project while continuing her medical studies.
+She has recently presented her work at the ADF Winter School 2019.

 Susanne Senger-Sander, MD student